When are wages subject to payroll tax in South Australia?

-The nexus provisions provide a 4 tiered test to determine a payroll tax liability where the employee provides services in more than one Australian jurisdiction and/or partly overseas.
+The nexus provisions provide a four tiered test to determine a payroll tax liability where the employee provides services in more than one Australian jurisdiction and/or partly overseas.
 This test is as follows:

-If the employer does not have a registered ABN address, or has 2 or more ABN addresses in different jurisdictions, payroll tax is payable in the jurisdiction where the employer has their principal place of business.
+If the employer does not have a registered ABN address, or has two or more ABN addresses in different jurisdictions, payroll tax is payable in the jurisdiction where the employer has their principal place of business (PPB).

 If wages are paid by the employer into an employee’s bank account, the wages are deemed to be paid in the jurisdiction in which the employee holds their bank account.
 If wages are paid or payable in a number of jurisdictions, payroll tax is paid in the jurisdiction where the largest proportion of the employee’s wages is payable.